 Tempeh: Many use tempeh for meat-free substitutes as it offers an earthy and savory taste with a chewy and nutty texture.
 I use it anywhere I would ground or sliced meats.

-Natto: With a nutty taste and subtle aroma of coffee beans, natto is perfect for adding into salads, soups, rice bowls or even a nice Pearl Couscous recipe for a rich protein punch.
+Natto: With a nutty taste and subtle aroma of coffee beans, natto is perfect for adding into salads like this shrimp salad recipe, soups, rice bowls or even nice Pearl Couscous recipes for a rich protein punch.